seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     price and is the right direction to fail in: a narrowed list must be extended whenever the writing set grows, and a forgotten entry costs runner minutes loudly instead of costing a control silently.
-54. **A record cannot contain the outcome of the action that stores it.**
+54. **An immutable record cannot contain the outcome of the action that stores it.**
+    This binds every record the repository never reopens — the analyst's day log, a TZ implementation report under `CryptoReports/**`, any future artifact in that standing.
-    The analyst's day log is written, then committed, then pushed, so every sentence it carries about its own commit or push is a forecast of a step that has not run — and the first one written was wrong in the dangerous direction, declaring a push that had in fact succeeded to have failed.
+    Such a record is written, then committed, then pushed, so every sentence it carries about its own commit or push is a forecast of a step that has not run — and the first one written was wrong in the dangerous direction, declaring a push that had in fact succeeded to have failed.
 A reader of an immutable record cannot tell a